 It is the “first transduction model relying entirely on self-attention to compute representations of its input and output without using sequence aligned RNNs or convultion” as explained in the paper.
 In a model with a sequential nature, it is difficult to scale or parallelize efficiently.
 So we are quickly confronted with performance issues.
 Since transformers are based on attention the decoder decides to look back to a particular part in the past which reduces path links.

 If you want to deep dive into transformers, in addition to reading the paper I recommend taking a look at this article which explains the paper in detail starting with algebra reminders (which is always useful).
 And for those who prefer getting the essence without diving deep into details, you can take a look at Yannic Kilcher’s youtube video.
 I find his explanation very clear!
 Or read our article about summarization with transformers

 Vision transformer is an application of transformers on images.
 It was introduced in the paper An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale at the end of 2020.
 The idea behind this model is that an image is cut into patches and a list of flattened patches is passed into a Transformer Encoder.

 As mentioned in the paper “Vision Transformer (ViT) attains excellent results compared to state-of-the-art convolutional networks while requiring substantially fewer computational resources to train”.

 If you want to learn more about Dino nothing better than the explanation of the researchers themselves that you can find here.

 To wrap up, this was an introduction to Dino and self-supervised learning models’ utility in new business projects.
 I hope you enjoyed this article and stay tuned for new content on how I retrained Dino from scratch on a real-world dataset!

-Are you looking for AI Experts?
+Are you looking for Artificial Intelligence Experts?
 Don't hesitate to contact us!